 The process is also “invisible,” so don’t expect to see a lot of things happening while you are working.
 The values match up and the area looks right.
 Compare your progress frequently by working on a Background copy and turning the layer visibility off and on.

 Thanks for reading!
-If you’d like to save this article for later or print it out at home, I’ve created a PDF version that you can download by clicking here.
+If you’d like to save this article for later or print it out at home.